-As a grownup I was thinking of what I wanted to do when I became a bigger grownup and the answer was obvious.
-My fingertips have been on the keyboard ever since.
+Losing himself in the corporate world he discovered the big office and prestigious title were great for the ego but were not great for living a life he found fulfilling.
+As a grownup he pondered what he wanted to do when he became a bigger grownup, and the answer was obvious.
+His fingertips have been on the keyboard ever since.

 Brad was thrilled when he discovered LGBTQ mysteries are a thing, and the list of authors who inspired him to write in the subgenre are too numerous to mention.
 He published his first novel in 2019.
 He is also the host of Queer Writers of Crime, a weekly podcast featuring interviews with LGBTQ authors of mystery, suspense, and thriller fiction.

 Brad lives with his husband Maurice in the California High Desert.